WKQ9411/FFT_Layer/README.md

 # FFT_Layer
-A wrapped custom FFT layer, implemented by PyTorch.
+A custom FFT Layer implemented using PyTorch, designed for plug-and-play integration in networks that require spectral signal processing.